theomoondev/theomoondev.github.io/_pages/about.md

 - _Docker / Kubernetes_
 - _AWS_

-I'm currently seeking contract or permanent roles where I can leverage my diverse skill set, with a particular interest in **art, storytelling, data equity, community agreement, AI governance, and care**.
+I thrive in projects that blend diverse disciplines to solve real-world problems, particularly those at the intersection of art+tech, storytelling, data equity, AI governance, and/or community care.

 Got an idea for a potential collaboration?
 Let's connect!